Family Tree in Excel (Table of Contents)

 If you can see the structure now, the tree is as follows:

 - Uncle Ramesh and aunty Mugdha has one daughter Ananya.

-- My father Subhash and mother Ratna has two daughters namely Monali & Pooja along with a son named Lalit
+- My father, Subhash, and mother, Ratna, have two daughters, namely Monali & Pooja, and a son named Lalit.

-- Aunty Usha and her uncle Keshav has two kids Vineet and Reha.
+- Aunty Usha and her uncle Keshav have two kids, Vineet and Reha.